Roy Nissany: 2022

 Nissany remained with DAMS for a second season, partnering F3 graduate Ayumu Iwasa.
 Starting the season out at Bahrain, he finished eighth in the feature race, scoring his first points of the season.
 More points followed in Jeddah, before Nissany qualified sixth in Imola.
 After taking fourth in the sprint race, Nissany made a sublime start on Sunday, taking the lead going into the first corner.
 He would ultimately lose his chance of victory, crashing at the final corner on lap 20.
 He came back with a point at Barcelona, however from this point, Nissany would go three events without finishing in the points.
 The Israeli driver broke his duck in Austria, taking ninth place in the feature race, and he would score the same result in France.
 Following the accumulation of 12 penalty points by the conclusion of the round at Zandvoort, he received a ban for the following event in Monza.
 Nissany returned to action for the season finale at Yas Marina, where he qualified second and finished in the points in both races, leading him to conclude the campaign sitting 19th in the standings.

 2023

 During the 2022 post-season testing, Nissany reunited with Charouz Racing System.
 Shortly after, he was announced for the team for the 2023 season, under the new name PHM Racing by Charouz.
+The campaign turned out to be the Israeli's weakest in Formula 2, as he and the team failed to score points, with Nissany ending up 21st and last of all full-time drivers in the standings.